RoastedKaju/UE5-Aim-Assist-Plugin/README.md

 ### Magnetism

-Magnetism feature auto corrects the aim to face the center target.
+Magnetism feature autocorrects the aim to face the center target.
 It smoothly interpolates the player view.

 ## Setup